← Back to Blog

 Grouping by feature instead of layer gives you:

-• Higher cohesion: Related code is together
+• Related code lives together

-• Easier navigation: Features are self-contained modules
+• Features are self-contained modules

-• Better encapsulation: Package-private visibility actually works
+• Package-private visibility actually works

-• Clearer architecture: Dependencies are visible and controlled
+• Dependencies are visible and controlled

-• Faster development: Less jumping between packages
+• Less jumping between packages

 If you're starting a new Java project, organize by component with layered sub-packages (including separate dto/) and use Spring Boot Modulith.
-If you're maintaining an existing one, start migrating—one module at a time.
+If you're maintaining an existing one, start migrating, one module at a time.

 Your future self (and your teammates) will thank you.